t2m4k1/toggl-timetracking-polybar-module/README.md

 # Installation
 * Install npm and nodejs
 * Switch to cloned folder and run "npm install"
+* Use toggl-website to start a new time-entry, if you currently have none.
+Remember to give it a name (e.g. "Masterarbeit" in Screenshot)
 * Copy token.json.example to token.json
 * Edit the new token.json file according to the instructions in it
 * Find your API-Key at the bottom of your toggl profile page https://toggl.com/app/profile